IG-Group/ig-orchestrations/ig-us-rfed/document/websocket/websocketTradeAPI.md

 ### ClOrdID (Client Order ID)
 The FIX 5.0 specification requires that ClOrdID be unique for a trading session.
 IG Group requires that the ClOrdID be unique per IG Client Identity across all trading sessions.

-###	PositionID
-IG uses the proposed FIX Tag PositionID.
-This field is used in Position message dialogues to uniquely identify discrete positions

 ###	RefOrderID and RefOrderIDSource
 IG supports the use of RefOrderID and RefOrderIDSource to identify Orders and Positions on which another Order may be contingent, Accordingly RefOrderIDSource may have the following values;

 * "OrderID"
 * "ClOrdID"
-* "PositionID"

 ###	TrailingStopIncrement
 A custom tag TrailingStopIncrement (5008) is used in the PegInstructions to define the increments by which the trailing stop is adjusted.
 This is mandatory for a Trailing Stop contingent order.